microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Get-MgBetaIdentityConditionalAccessNamedLocation.md

   - `[PermissionGrantConditionSetId <String>]`: The unique identifier of permissionGrantConditionSet
   - `[PermissionGrantPolicyId <String>]`: The unique identifier of permissionGrantPolicy
   - `[PhoneAuthenticationMethodId <String>]`: The unique identifier of phoneAuthenticationMethod
+  - `[PlatformCredentialAuthenticationMethodId <String>]`: The unique identifier of platformCredentialAuthenticationMethod
   - `[RiskDetectionId <String>]`: The unique identifier of riskDetection
   - `[RiskyServicePrincipalHistoryItemId <String>]`: The unique identifier of riskyServicePrincipalHistoryItem
   - `[RiskyServicePrincipalId <String>]`: The unique identifier of riskyServicePrincipal